alex-gamero/100-days-of-code/log.md

 **Thoughts**: It feels good to have finished this project, I learned a lot and I am eager to start new projects.
 Take a look at the site (It's in Spanish) (I will probably add a section to put the site in English in the future).

 **Link(s) to work**: [Take a look at the website!](https://k-ray.shop/)

+### Day 18: July 08, Tuesday

+**Today's Progress**: Today I started practicing Java again, I did so much html, css and JS these weeks.
+It's time to go back to Java!

+**Thoughts**: It was a very relaxed day and really fun, it felt good to seek more knowledge.